weruharim/r4da-journey/Data Transformation in R.md

   )
 ```

-Here, we group the data by `dest` and calculate the count of flights and the mean delay for flights with negative arrival delays (`arr_delay < 0`).
+Here, I grouped the data by `dest` and calculate the count of flights and the mean delay for flights with negative arrival delays (`arr_delay < 0`).

 2. Counting the number of distinct carriers for each destination: